StrangeBeeCorp/docs/docs/thehive/operations/backup-restore/backup/hot-backup.md

     nodetool snapshot -t ${BACKUP}
     ```

-##### 2 - Create and archive with the snapshot data: Execute the following command For every cassandra keyspace:
+##### 2 - Create and archive with the snapshot data: Execute the following command For every cassandra keyspace

 !!!
 Example  ""